-Many Sociology concentrators choose to join their degree in Soc with a certificate in African American Studies, and the Sociology Department works closely with the Center for African American Studies to facilitate the combination.
+Many Sociology concentrators choose to join their degree in Soc with a certificate in African American Studies, and the Sociology Department works closely with the Department of African American Studies to facilitate the combination.
 Beginning in the fall of 2010 the simplest route is to take three Sociology courses that are cross listed with AAS.
 You would then only need to take two additional courses, AAS 201 and one course in either the AAS Race and Public Policy track or the Global Race and Ethnicity track, to graduate with a certificate in African American Studies.
 One of these two additional courses would usually be counted as a cognate in Sociology with the approval of the departmental representative, and students may apply to have a second cognate approved if it is taught by a soc faculty member or the course content is mainly written by sociologists.

 At present, active cross-listed courses include:

 |SOC 221 / AAS 221 / WOM 221||Inequality: Class, Race and Gender|

 |SOC 315 / AAS 315 / LAS 316||Race, Ethnicity and Nationalism|

 |WWS 317 / SOC 312 / AAS 317||Race and Public Policy|